braintreedev/sample-9-braintree-subscription-ruby/README.md

 This is an example of the Braintree API using the official Ruby SDK in Sinatra to set up a subscription.

-This branch includes a lot of files for the purpose of testing.
-To see a simplified example please switch to the [simplified](https://github.com/commercefactory/braintree-subscription-ruby/tree/simplified) branch.

 ## Technology

 This demo uses